-I think of a digital imaging workflow as a living entity.
-Not because I have some weird fascination with workflow, but because I realize that your typical workflow will change over time.
+We recommend thinking of a digital imaging workflow as a living entity.
+That's not because we have some weird fascination with workflow, but because we realize that your typical workflow will change over time.
 You need to be comfortable revising your workflow to take advantage of new techniques you learn.